Puzzling the 120-cell: Combinatorics of the --cell

 \subsection{Rings of dodecahedra}

 With notation as in \refsec{Pos}, suppose that $q \in \calD^*$ is the lift of the face rotation $A \in \calD$ of angle $2\pi/5$ about the vector $f$.
-Let $R = \group{q} < \calD^*$ be the resulting cyclic group of order ten.
+Let $R = \subgp{q} < \calD^*$ be the resulting cyclic group of order ten.
 Note that $R$ has twelve right cosets in $\calD^*$.
 We call the cosets \emph{rings} because each corresponding union of spherical dodecahedra forms a solid torus in $S^3$.
-We give the rings the following names: $R$ is the \emph{spine}, $R^\eq$ is the \emph{equator}, $R^\inn_0$ to $R^\inn_4$ are the \emph{inner rings}, and $R^\out_0$ to $R^\out_4$ are the \emph{outer rings}.
+We give the rings the following names: $R$ is the \emph{spinal ring}, $R^\eq$ is the \emph{equatorial ring} (having all elements at distance $\pi/2$ from the south pole), $R^\inn_0$ to $R^\inn_4$ are the \emph{inner rings} (each incident to the spine), and $R^\out_0$ to $R^\out_4$ are the \emph{outer rings} (each incident to the equator).
 The names are justified by the following proposition.

 \begin{proposition} The rings meet the spherical layers of $\calT_{120}$ as follows.

 The column titled ``remaining'' counts the number of cells left in each layer after the spinal and equatorial rings have been removed. \end{proposition}